Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/Navigator.md

  - todo: Add negative zone related properties to inspector section

 !!! note
     Some of the following properties set a range instead of a single value, when the agent is first initialised it will choose a random value in this range.
-This means that if you instantiate many prefabs of the same agent prefab they will all act slightly differently which significantly improves the quality of simulation for large crowds.
+This means that if you instantiate many prefabs of the same agent prefab they will all act slightly differently.
+This gives a more natural look to large groups of agents.

 #### Radius